LoveSkylark/iRule-rewrite-links-and-redirects/README.md

 # iRule-rewrite-links-and-redirects
 Proxies communication of multiple internal websites that depend on redirects and internal links to jump between services.

-This will replace internal links responses with the FQDN of the loadbalancer in front.
+Without using cookies this will replace internal links responses with the FQDN of the loadbalancer in front.

 http://10.10.1.1/index.html >> https://website.example.com/index.html